 The Company works with several big clients in the area of oil products transhipment.
-The main client of the Company is AB ORLEN Lietuva.
-The Company has signed a long-term transhipment agreement with ORLEN Lietuva and guarantees stable flows of oil products from the client.
+One of the clients contributes significant portion of oil product transhipment via operated oil terminals and income flows.

 The Company continuously looks for other potential clients, flows of shipments and alternative activities.
 Also, the Company reviews existing expenses and constantly searches for costs optimization possibilities.
-In 2021, the Company increased total transhipment of biofuels segment cargo by approx. 40% compared to 2020.
-In 2021, Company's transhipment by auto trucks increased about 15.4% compared to 2020 and reached more than 500 tons per year.

 The Company is striving to manage its business risks by diversifying its income sources and widening the range of services, communicating and cooperating with potential clients, who are interested in blending services, storage and transhipment of petrochemical products such as monoethylene glycol, ethanol, methanol and loading of new product bitumen.
-The main factors of the Company's business environment:
+The Company also operates liquefied natural gas (LNG) terminal, consults and participates in international investment projects related with the development of LNG terminals, provides small-scale LNG services.